banderson623/ProjectSpudnik/01-Introduction-Scientific-Method/overview.md

 Experiment
 ==========
-_What can we do to test and understand this concept?_
+_How can we test and understand this concept?_

 Admittely this is pretty lame, the experiments will get better.